LowyShin/giipAgentUIP/README.md

 If you have many xaml files, you can deploy you want any PCs you have!!

+## Known bugs

+* Exception handling is not set yet.

 ## We want contributors

 You may change source you want.